-Attended KDVA's Women Veterans Conference (June 2023).

-- Served as co-chair for the Governor's Challenge to Prevent Suicide Among Service Members, Veterans, and their Families (2022-2023). - Transitioned from Governor's Challenge to become a member of the Kentucky Bar Association's Military Law Committee and the Kentucky Administrative Adjudicators Association (KAAA) (2023).
+- Attended KDVA's Women Veterans Conference (June 2023). - Supported the Women Veterans Recognition Day Celebration, in recognition of 75th Anniversary of the Armed Forces Integration Act (June 2023). - Served as co-chair for the Governor's Challenge to Prevent Suicide Among Service Members, Veterans, and their Families (2022-2023). - Transitioned from Governor's Challenge to become a member of the Kentucky Bar Association's Military Law Committee and the Kentucky Administrative Adjudicators Association (KAAA) (2023).